LeonSong1995/MeDuSA/README.md

 ```

 ## Errors
 The following errors mean that the MeDuSA model can not converge on your data.
-When you see them, you may need to check the signature genes or the reference scRNA-seq data.
+You may need to check the signature genes or the reference scRNA-seq data when you see them.
 `REML ERROR!:V matrix is not positive.`
 `REML ERROR!: the X^t * V^-1 * X matrix is not invertible,please check the Signature Genes.`